-As in Anglo television, several production companies formed in the 1980s and 1990s to develop programming to serve niche markets, rather than the broad markets served by the major networks.
+As in Anglo television, production several companies formed in the 1980s and 1990s to develop programming to serve niche markets, rather than the broad markets served by the major networks.
 One of the first Latino companies to do so was International TeleMusica, Inc., founded in 1990 in Hollywood.
-International TeleMusica produced a show featuring music videos, entertainment news, and lifestyle segments, similar to those on MTV.151
+International TeleMusica produced a show featuring music videos, entertainment news, and